Demographics of Germany: Ethnic minorities and migrant background (Migrationshintergrund)

 After World War II, 14 million ethnic Germans were expelled from the eastern territories of Germany and homelands outside the former German Empire.
 The accommodation and integration of these Heimatvertriebene in the remaining part of Germany, in which many cities and millions of apartments had been destroyed, was a major effort in the post-war occupation zones and later states of Germany.

 Since the 1960s, ethnic Germans from the People's Republic of Poland and Soviet Union (especially from Kazakhstan, Russia, and Ukraine), have come to Germany.
 During the time of Perestroika, and after the dissolution of the Soviet Union, the number of immigrants increased heavily.
 Some of these immigrants are of mixed ancestry.
 During the 10-year period between 1987 and 2001, a total of 1,981,732 ethnic Germans from the FSU immigrated to Germany, along with more than a million of their non-German relatives.
 After 1997, however ethnic Slavs or those belonging to Slavic-Germanic mixed origins outnumbered those with only Germanic descent amongst the immigrants.
 The total number of people currently living in Germany having FSU connection is around 4 to 4.5 million (Including Germans, Slavs, Jews, and those of mixed origins), out of that more than 50% are of German descent.

 Germany now has Europe's third-largest Jewish population.
 In 2004, twice as many Jews from former Soviet republics settled in Germany as in Israel, bringing the total inflow to more than 100,000 since 1991.
 Jews have a voice in German public life through the Central Council of Jews in Germany (Zentralrat der Juden in Deutschland).
 Some Jews from the former Soviet Union are of mixed heritage.
+Today, less than 0.1% of the total population of Germany is Jewish.

 In 2019 there were also a growing number of at least 529,000 black Afro-Germans defined as people with an African migrant background.
 Out of them more than 400 thousand have a citizenship of a Subsahara-African country, with others being German citizens.
 Most of them live in Berlin and Hamburg.
 Numerous persons from northern African Tunisia and Morocco live in Germany.
-While they are considered members of a minority group, for the most part, they do not considers themselves "Afro-Germans," nor are most of them perceived as such by the German people.
+While they are considered members of a minority group, for the most part, they do not consider themselves "Afro-Germans", nor are most of them perceived as such by the German people.
 However, Germany does not keep any statistics regarding ethnicity or race.
 Hence, the exact number of Germans of African descent is unknown.